 A detailed study of the literary components, composition techniques, and inclusion factors ins elected works from the New and Old Testaments.
-Prerequisite: six semester hours of 2200-level ENG courses
+Pre-

 ENG 4443 Southern Literature (3)

 Study of works by writers from the American South from colonial times to the present.
 Prerequisite: six semester hours of 2000-level English courses